alirezanet/Gridify/docs/pages/guide/getting-started.md

 # Getting Started

-There are three packages available for gridify in the nuget repository.
+There are three packages available for gridify in the nuget repository:

 - [Gridify](https://www.nuget.org/packages/Gridify/)
 - [Gridify.EntityFramework](https://www.nuget.org/packages/Gridify.EntityFramework/)

 ::: tip
-If you are using the Entity framework in your project, you should install the `Gridify.EntityFramework` package instead of `Gridify`.
+If you are using the Entity Framework in your project, you should install the `Gridify.EntityFramework` package instead of `Gridify`.

-This package has the same functionality as the `Gridify` package, but it is designed to be more compatible with [Entity Framework](./extensions/entityframework).
+This package provides the same functionality as the `Gridify` package but is designed to be more compatible with [Entity Framework](./extensions/entityframework).
 :::

 ---

 - [Gridify.Elasticsearch](https://www.nuget.org/packages/Gridify.Elasticsearch/)

 ::: tip
-In order to use Gridify with Elasticsearch it's necessary to install [`Gridify.Elasticsearch`](./extensions/elasticsearch).
+To use Gridify with Elasticsearch, it's necessary to install [`Gridify.Elasticsearch`](./extensions/elasticsearch).
 :::

 ---

-If you're developing in a JavaScript or TypeScript environment and need to create dynamic queries on the client side for server-side operations, Gridify also offer a lightweight client library. [gridify-client](./extensions/gridify-client)
+If you are developing in a JavaScript or TypeScript environment and need to create dynamic queries on the client side for server-side operations, Gridify also offers a lightweight client library. [gridify-client](./extensions/gridify-client)

 - [Gridify Client (JS/TS)](https://www.npmjs.com/package/gridify-client)